Questions About SBEMP

 Choosing a law firm or attorney is not easy.
 You want someone who knows the specialized law that you need to represent your case.
-With over 15 years of experience and proven success, our top lawyers each have experience in their own area of practice.
+With over 15 years of experience and proven success in Palm Springs, our top lawyers each have experience in their own area of practice.
 At SBEMP, you receive first-class service and superior legal representation.
 Our pricing is competitive and our diverse legal team can provide counsel on nearly any legal issue.

 How will I know which attorney in the firm is best for me?

 Each of our lawyers has contact information on the website where you can talk directly with one that seems to be the best fit for your case.
 If you are unable to decide on an attorney, you are welcome to contact us and we will recommend an attorney for you.

 How will I be kept informed of my case?